Lochipi/Lochipi/README.md

 ## Hi there 👋

-I'm Cornelius Emase, a Software Engineer intern at @RadicalX.
+I'm Cornelius Emase, a Software Engineer

 I'm a Technical Write, you can check out my articles on Medium at https://medium.com/@corneliuslochipi